 Also consider experimenting with shooting styles, like using depth of field to focus on certain parts of the dish and leaving other areas out of focus.
 This is an extra level of artistic touch, and can help you highlight some interesting textures.

-After capturing some food pictures, consider making light touch-ups using a photo editing app.
+After your photo session, consider making light touch-ups using a photo editing app.

 You could use a paid tool like Adobe Lightroom, if your budget permits.
 But don't forget that many free photo editing tools are available.

 When making edits, remember to take a conservative approach.
-For example, you can make light edits to the shading and color balance—this will help your food images to look more natural and appealing.
+For example, you can make light edits to the shading and color balance to help your food images to look more natural and appealing.

 Other tips to keep in mind: